To keep the sky from falling - Extraordinary stories of human unity

 Listen to the Podcast series (CZE):

-The story of Sokolka from Jablonec also became the subject of the third episode of the new podcast To keep the sky from falling - Remarkable stories of human unity from the International Organization for Migration.
-The podcast is hosted and narrated by journalist Fatima Rahimi, who travels to five Czech towns to meet groups supporting Ukrainian refugees and their families.
+A story from Beroun about the role of art and culture in tense times is the subject of the second episode of the new podcast To keep the sky from falling - Extraordinary stories of human unity from the International Organization for Migration.
+The podcast is hosted and narrated by journalist Fatima Rahimi, who travels to five Czech cities to meet groups supporting Ukrainian refugees and their families.
 Rahimi gradually discovers how a consciousness of togetherness is emerging that has helped us cope surprisingly well with the unprecedented migration situation over the past year.

 A five-part podcast series So the sky won't fall - Extraordinary Stories of Human Cohesion created by Kineticon.
 It is publicly available for listening on Spotify, Apple Podcasts or YouTube.
 Voiceover of the podcast is narrated by Petra Bučková.
 The selection of the communities for the podcast was made in cooperation with the Via Foundation, which supported the projects of communities from Beroun, Klatovy and Jablonec nad Nisou from its From Ukraine Among Us programme.
 The project is commissioned by the International Organization for Migration - IOM Czech Republic and is based on the global It Takes a Community movement celebrating how all people, regardless of where they were born, contribute to making our communities better places to live and call home.